OpenMD/OpenMD/samples/Madelung/README.txt

 q^2 / (4 pi e0 a)     = 58.77233   kcal / mol
 M q^2 / (4 pi e0 a)   = 102.708173 kcal / mol

-The file NaCl.md contains 8000 ions, so the total electrostatic energy of the perfect crystal in this file should be:
+The file NaCl.omd contains 8000 ions, so the total electrostatic energy of the perfect crystal in this file should be:

 V_electrostatic = -821665.38  kcal / mol